Evangelizing the Military

 How the system has always worked: In 1963 I was associated with a relevant incident while stationed in Berlin, Germany.
 A first lieutenant of the Latter Day Saints (Mormon) persuasion had instituted--at the beginning of their daily duty shifts--a mandatory “prayer service” for his 50-man duty contingent.
 The lieutenant’s senior non-commissioned officer reported this development to me in my capacity as the operations officer staff assistant.
 After observing the lieutenant’s next duty shift, I confirmed that indeed, he was supplicating the Lord to bless himself and the men under his control before they commenced their daily toil in the service of the American people.

 Religion is a very personal matter that must remain voluntary, especially within a closed, hierarchical military society, where it would be all too easy for its zealots to codify a religious particular dogma as an “inherent” part of that social organization.
 That’s exactly what the Air Force Chaplain Service “ethics guidelines” were intending to do.
-And what better place to put this code in place than the Air Force Academy—the heart of the Air Force’s source of its future leaders.
+And what better place to put this code in place than the Air Force Academy—the heart of the Air Force’s

 Had this development not been exposed, it was only a pen stroke away from finding a permanent place into one of the Air Force Manuals that dictate every phase of operational life of its service members (as opposed to the off-duty, personal life for which no manual does or should exist) .